 While the interactive, community-focused art at Burning Man was the original inspiration for this Global Art Grants program, many of our grantees have had no connection with the extended Burning Man network or community before applying.
 Some, however, do connect to the Burning Man Regional Network, using the existing collaborations and established organizations to usher new artwork into their communities.

-With the combination of the Black Rock Arts Foundation and Burning Man’s art department (FAQ) the Black Rock Arts Foundation’s Grants to Artists Program became the Burning Man Global Art Grants program in 2014.
+When the Black Rock Arts Foundation (BRAF) became Burning Man Program’s Art Department (FAQ), the BRAF Grants to Artists Program became the Burning Man Global Art Grants program in 2014.
 The program was started by the Black Rock Arts Foundation in 2002 and since that time has awarded over $753,910 to over 164 projects in 34 states and 24 countries.